FINNGEN/autoreporting/README.md

 ##  5. <a name='Outputs'></a>Outputs

 ### Top report
-The `top_report.tsv` file contains the group-level summary of the autoreporting sun.
+The `top_report.tsv` file contains the group-level summary of an autoreporting run.
 This file is mostly useful as a first step in the analysis of a  phenotype.
-The file is a tsv file with one row per one credible set/group of variants.
+It is a tab-separated file with one row per one credible set/group of variants.
 The columns are as follows:

 Column  |  Description  |  Example value/Formatting
 --- | --- | ---